Chen Cheng Mei: Career

 In 1960, Chen initiated a trip to Peninsular Malaysia with three fellow artists, including her brother Tan Teo Kwang.
 The collective would grow with its next trip, later taking the name of Ten Men Art Group.
 For future trips, Chen declined to lead and proposed that artist Yeh Chi Wei take the role instead.
 In 1961, the ten artists comprising the group, including Chen, embarked on their first trip together, heading to Kota Bharu and around Peninsular Malaysia with Chen’s husband making arrangements for cars and drivers.
 Following their return to Singapore, the group held an exhibition at the Victoria Memorial Hall that garnered a great amount of interest.
 The Ten Men Art Group would make several more trips in the next few years, with Chen and Yeh Chi Wei discussing the destinations between each other.
 The group travelled to Java and Bali in 1962, Cambodia and Thailand in 1963, Sarawak in 1965, Borneo in 1968, and during the 1970s, China and India.

 In 1969, Chen studied etching and lithography with artist Stanley William Hayter at Atelier 17 in Paris.
 Though her time there was brief, these printmaking techniques would become central to Chen’s practice from then onwards, and she would participate in group exhibitions of printmaking in Singapore from 1992 to 2004.
 In 1971, Chen resigned from her translator job at the Bank of China after working there for 20 years, deciding to become a full-time artist.
 She embarked on solo trips and develops her individual practice, first going to India and Nepal for the first time for a self-organised study and sketching trip.
 She would return to India at least eight times, travelling widely to other locations in South Asia.
 In 1984, she travelled alone to Papua New Guinea, which would become one of her favourite locations.
 Chen would donate an imported printing press to the LASALLE College of the Arts in 1986.
 Through the 80s, Chen would participate in group exhibitions in Japan, Monaco, and Australia.

 In 1990, Chen travelled to Africa for the first time, visiting Mauritius and Kenya.
 In 1993 she returned to Africa to visit countries such as South Africa, Eswatini, Zimbabwe, and Zambia.
 In 2004, Chen held her first solo exhibition in Singapore, featuring her prints.
 In 2008, she held another solo exhibition at the National Library, Singapore, featuring her oil paintings.
 A retrospective solo exhibition of Chen's work was held in 2014 at NAFA's Lim Hak Tai gallery in Singapore, featuring her prints, oil paintings, and works on paper.
 In 2015, Chen's work was also featured at the inaugural long-term exhibition by the National Gallery Singapore, Siapa Nama Kamu: Art in Singapore since the 19th Century.

-In 2020, Chen passed away in Singapore at the age of 93.
+In 2020, Chen died in Singapore at the age of 93.
 Her practice was posthumously featured as part of the 2021 exhibition, The Tailors and the Mannequins: Chen Cheng Mei and You Khin, at the National Gallery Singapore.